Escape through Time

 liquids, and flying debris; flame-resistant flaps to protect the ears and neck;

-and a lighweight-fabric protective hood. back to top
+and a lighweight-fabric protective hood.

 The first breathing devices used air pumped from a bellows through a hose to a